l33tdaima/l33tdaima/p334m/README.md

 ### Optimal Approach
-Since we only need to judge if we have increasing subsequence of 3, we can maintain two variables of min and 2nd min and look for the third one to return true, otherwise false. t1 := so far best candidate of end element of a one-cell subsequence to form a triplet subsequence t2 := so far best candidate of end element of a two-cell subsequence to form a triplet subsequence So t1 and t2 are the perfect summary of history.
+Since we only need to judge if we have increasing subsequence of 3, we can maintain two variables of min and 2nd min and look for the third one to return true, otherwise false.

+t1 := so far the best candidate of end element of a one-cell subsequence to form a triplet subsequence

+t2 := so far the best candidate of end element of a two-cell subsequence to form a triplet subsequence

+So t1 and t2 are the perfect summary of history.

 #FB

+#Array #Dynamic Programming

 #Similar question [#300m](../p300m/README.md)